What is Asset Management?

 There are many benefits of adopting an asset management strategy, such as:

-By keeping tabs on a company’s assets throughout their life cycle, a firm owner can improve their technique of acquiring and using the assets.
+By keeping tabs on a company’s assets throughout their life cycle, a firm owner can improve their technique of acquiring and utilizing assets.
 A good case in point is Cisco Systems, which was able to reduce costs by executing PC asset management.
-When implementing such a strategy, the company discovered wasteful purchasing practices, which it solved by developing a better strategy for buying the equipment needed by workers.
+When implementing such a strategy, the company discovered wasteful purchasing practices, which it solved by developing a better process for buying the equipment needed by workers.

 Government agencies, non-profit organizations, and companies are required to provide comprehensive reports on how they acquire, utilize, and dispose of assets.
 To ease the reporting process, a majority of them record their asset information in a central database.
 In such a way, when they need to compile the reports at the end of their financial year, they can easily access all the information they need.